majidmohsenifar/weconnect-test/README.md

 # Points
 - tests are written in financial and queue package.
-- we use real database for intergration tests
+- we use real database for integration tests

 # Extra libraries used
 - gin for routing